-• The customs duties can be very expensive, especially when packages from the US are sent via overnight transporter, because the overnight transporter will pay the customs and will send you the bill for the customs fees even after having released your parcel.
+Customs duties can be very expensive, especially when packages from the US are sent via overnight transporter.
+The overnight transporter will pay customs and send you the bill for the customs fees even after having released your parcel.

 Travel and Arrival Information